-4.11 Detailed design of park spaces will be determined at the subdivision stage, in consideration of the policies and conceptual designs shown in this NASP, overall ease of maintenance, operation access and use, and the Town's General Design and Construction Specifications.

-- 4.12 A Municipal Reserve and pathway connection to Holy Trinity Academy from Ridgemont will be subject to support by the School Authority and may require extension of the pathway on the school owned property.
+- 4.10 Detailed design of park spaces will be determined at the subdivision stage, in consideration of the policies and conceptual designs shown in this NASP, overall ease of maintenance, operation access and use, and the Town's General Design and Construction Specifications. - A.11 A Municipal Reserve and pathway connection to Holy Trinity Academy from Ridgemont will be subject to support by the School Authority and may require extension of the pathway on the school owned property.
 Any extension of the park or pathway on the school property will be at the discretion and cost of the School Authority.
-The specific location of this connection may be subject to change at the subdivision stage based upon existing stormwater overland drainage requirement or engagement with the school on the most effective connection location. - 4.13 Minimal maintenance fences and street furniture such as seating and garbage receptacles will be incorporated into the Ridgemont neighbourhood. - 4.14 The location, materials, and design of park infrastructure, including but not limited to, fencing, seating, garbage receptacles, bicycle parking and way-finding signage will be of a consistent aesthetic throughout the community to support a distinct sense of place.
+The specific location of this connection may be subject to change at the subdivision stage based upon existing stormwater overland drainage requirement or engagement with the school on the most effective connection location. - 4.12 Minimal maintenance fences and street furniture such as lighting, seating, and garbage receptacles will be incorporated into the Ridgemont neighbourhood. - 4.13 The location, materials, and design of park infrastructure, including but not limited to, fencing, lighting, seating, garbage receptacles, bicycle parking and way-finding signage will be of a consistent aesthetic throughout the community to support a distinct sense of place.
 Park infrastructure will be in alignment with the Town of Okotoks General Design & Construction Specifications and will be subject to Town approval at the detailed design stage.

-4.15 Landscaping in parks and along walkways should be placed to provide for attractive environments while retaining clear sight lines to promote natural surveillance.
-4.16 The design of parks, open spaces and stormwater management facilities should incorporate plant species that are low maintenance and considered non-invasive.
-4.17 Low-water and drought tolerant landscaping will be required in all parks and open spaces and is encouraged on private property.
-4.18 Landscape design of the stormwater management facility ('Storm Park') should be enhanced to support the parks feature as a neighbourhood amenity and destination for the neighbourhood and surrounding areas.
-4.19 The interface between the southernmost park and the Crystal Ridge Golf Course should be clearly delineated between the two uses and land ownership with features such as fencing or landscape treatments such as trees, shrubs or elevation changes.
-4.20 The babbling brook within the central linear park will be subject to an Optional Amenity Agreement at the subdivision stage.
-4.21 The trees along Crystal Green Lane that will be required to be removed should be replaced within the plan area with additional trees equivalent in number and value to the cost of the removed trees as per the Town's Tree Bylaw.
-A tree appraisal must be completed by a certified Tree Appraiser to the satisfaction of the Town.
+- 4.14 Landscaping in parks and along walkways should be placed to provide for attractive environments while retaining clear sight lines to promote natural surveillance. - 4.15 The design of parks, open spaces and stormwater management facilities should incorporate plant species that are low maintenance and considered non-invasive. - 4.16 Low-water and drought tolerant landscaping will be required in all parks and open spaces and is encouraged on private property. - 4.17 Landscape design of the stormwater management facility ('Storm Park') should be enhanced to support the parks feature as a neighbourhood amenity and destination for the neighbourhood and surrounding areas. - 4.18 The interface between the southernmost park and the Crystal Ridge Golf Course should be clearly delineated between the two uses and land ownership with features such as fencing or landscape treatments such as trees, shrubs or elevation changes.